Away With The Steiners

 Here are our top ten favourites from the North; and the very best things to do in Northland, New Zealand.

-1. Cape Reinga and the far far North
+1. Cape Reinga & Far North

-5. Paihia and Haruru Falls
+5. Paihia

-8. Te Rawhiti and the back roads
+8. Te Rawhiti

-9. Kerikeri and Rainbow Falls
+9. Kerikeri & Rainbow Falls

 10. Ngawha Hot Springs

-Things to do in Northland – Far North
+Things to do in Northland, New Zealand.

-We spent two full days road tripping in the Far North exploring all the way from Paihia to Cape Reinga.
+We recently spent two full days road tripping in the Far North exploring all the way from Paihia to Cape Reinga.

-Cape Reinga and the far, Far North
+Cape Reinga and the Far, Far North

 Cape Reinga is geographically the most northern point of the north island of New Zealand; 100km north of the nearest town of Kaitaia.
 There aren’t any shops nearby making it the perfect outing for a day trip with a picnic.

-We started the journey to Cape Reinga with a morning stop at the small fishing town of Mangonui to stock up for our trip…
+We started the journey to Cape Reinga with a morning stop at the small fishing town of Mangonui to stock up for our trip.
+Where here our shopping list was fairly typical of a New Zealand summer picnic and day out.

 From there we drove the rest of the way north to Cape Reinga; the most northern point of New Zealand.
+Where at Cape Reinga you can see the spectacular swirl of ocean currents where the Tasman Sea meets the Pacific Ocean.

-For Maori, Cape Reinga is the most spiritually significant place in New Zealand.
+For Māori, Cape Reinga is the most spiritually significant place in New Zealand.

 Getting to Cape Reinga